Skip to main content

 {convo}

 Important: When using the all configuration, most shared properties you define apply across endpoints.
 In the example above, the all configuration would apply titleConvo, titleModel, and titlePrompt to all endpoints, while individual streamRate settings would be preserved since it's not defined in all. headers are merged separately: values from endpoints.all.headers apply globally, and endpoint-level headers win on key collisions.
+Activity settings resolve field by field in the same order, so an unrelated all setting does not hide an endpoint's activity configuration.

 streamRate